cangjielanguage/cangjie_docs/docs/dev-guide/source_zh_cn/package/import.md

 package pkgc

-import pkga.C // Error, 'C' is not accessible in package 'pkga'. import pkga.R // OK, R is an external top-level declaration of package pkga. import pkgc.f1 // Error, package 'pkgc' should not import itself.
+import pkga.C // Error, 'C' is not accessible in package 'pkga'. import pkgc.f1 // Error, package 'pkgc' should not import itself.

 public func f1() {}

 // pkgc/c2.cj
 package pkgc

+import pkga.R // OK, R is an external top-level declaration of package pkga. import pkga

 func f2() {
     /* OK, the imported declaration is visible to all source files of the same package